brabster/tw-site-mkdocs/docs/posts/2024-05-21-cdc-with-aws-dms/index.md

  ![Screenshot of orders directory in S3, showing a LOAD csv file and three timestamped transaction files](./assets/cdc-orders-out.webp)
  <figcaption>Screenshot of orders directory in S3, showing a LOAD csv file and three timestamped transaction files</figcaption>
 </figure>

+!!! warning
+    CSV files lack a universal standard for writing and parsing - [RFC4180 helps but is not truly strict nor universally used](https://www.ietf.org/rfc/rfc4180.txt).
+They contain insufficient metadata about their contents to enable automation or validation and are horribly inefficient at any interesting scale.
+I use them here for ease of demonstration but **they are a terrible way of storing data** - PLEASE use the [DMS Parquet option](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.S3.html#CHAP_Target.S3.Parquet) for real applications.

 ## Next Time